 Creating an Open Product by Commodity Group

-Sometimes product you are trying to scan may not be in the system.
+Sometimes, the product you are trying to scan may not be in the system.
 For this, you will need to create an “open” product.
-Open products are used when you are trying to enter a product that has not been created and would like to attach some category or tag to it for later review.
+Open products are used when you are trying to enter a product that has not been created and would like to attach a category or tag to it for later review.

 Create your product by giving a name, commodity group, assortment, and sector.
 Leave the pricing fields blank.
-Set the Product to “Price changeable”.
-Save the product.
+Set the product to “Price changeable” and save it.
 If you haven’t done so already, Retrieve Master Data on your point of sale terminals.

 If you ever cannot find an existing product in your system to match up to the unrecognized product code, you can search instead for these open items and attach the code there.
 That will allow you to review later and attempt to locate the specific information for creating this product.

-Using the “External System Call” option will allow you Korona to reach out to an external destination to query details about the Product Code that was scanned.
+Using the “External System Call” option will allow KORONA to reach out to an external destination to query details about the Product Code that was scanned.

 That external site can be configured to look through a list of available products from its own data source and pull that relevant information into KORONA.
 (For more on External System Calls)

 The External System Call should point to the correct call for that data source/website.

 The Template Product exists to fill in data specific to KORONA that will probably not be pulled from an external site.
 Things like commodity group, sector, track inventory, etc.